Free standard shipping for orders over $200

 Are there any alternatives to alcohol interlocks?

-However, it’s worth noting that handheld breathalysers can only be an alternative to voluntary alcohol interlock installations.
+It's important to remember that handheld breathalysers can only serve as an alternative to voluntary alcohol interlock installations.
+Court-ordered alcohol interlocks have no substitutes.

 Do alcohol interlocks need to be calibrated?

-Alcohol interlocks need to be calibrated periodically, just like regular breathalysers.
+Alcohol interlocks need to be calibrated periodically, just like portable breathalysers.
 The Andatech ALX3000 car interlock breathalyser needs to be calibrated every 12 months.
 However, other manufacturers may have different guidelines on calibration.